How Businesses are using Augmented Reality?

 Lenskart is one of the first few Indian companies to try Augmented Reality and boost their conversions.
 They sell spectacles via both physical stores and eCommerce platforms.
-Another great example of a virtual try-on is Uplara that lets online shoppers instantly visualize how any accessory would look on them.
+A virtual try-on that lets online shoppers instantly visualize how any accessory would look on them.

 How would that couch look in your living room?
 You cannot visualize that even when you are physically looking at the couch in the showroom, let alone in your bed.